AtanasovAtanas/interactive-content/EN/08-Defining-Classes/03-Methods.md

 The following example defines a method called **increaseHP** inside a class named Car.

-When called, this method increase the internal **horsePower** variable with a given value.
+When called, this method increases the internal **horsePower** variable with a given value.

 ```java
 class Car {